itsmuriuki/LLM_ArXiv_ML_Domain_Expert/README.md

 ### Data

-- [x] Collect data: `uv run poe run-arxiv-data-etl`
+- [x] Collect data: `poetry run poe run-arxiv-data-etl`

-- [x] Compute features: `uv run poe run-feature-engineering-pipeline`
+- [x] Compute features: `poetry run poe run-feature-engineering-pipeline`

-- [x] Compute instruct dataset: `uv run poe run-generate-instruct-datasets-pipeline`
+- [x] Compute instruct dataset: `poetry run poe run-generate-instruct-datasets-pipeline`

-- [x] Compute preference alignment dataset: `uv run poe run-generate-preference-datasets-pipeline`
+- [x] Compute preference alignment dataset: `poetry run poe run-generate-preference-datasets-pipeline`

 ### Training

-> From now on, for these steps to work, you need to properly set up AWS SageMaker, such as running `uv sync --extra aws` and filling in the AWS-related environment variables and configs.
+> From now on, for these steps to work, you need to properly set up AWS SageMaker, such as running `poetry install --with aws` and filling in the AWS-related environment variables and configs.

-- [x] SFT fine-tuning Llamma 3.1: `uv run poe run-training-pipeline`
+- [x] SFT fine-tuning Llamma 3.1: `poetry run poe run-training-pipeline`

-- [x] For DPO, go to `configs/training.yaml`, change `finetuning_type` to `dpo`, and run `uv run poe run-training-pipeline` again
+- [x] For DPO, go to `configs/training.yaml`, change `finetuning_type` to `dpo`, and run `poetry run poe run-training-pipeline` again

-- [x] Evaluate fine-tuned models: `uv run poe run-evaluation-pipeline`
+- [x] Evaluate fine-tuned models: `poetry run poe run-evaluation-pipeline`

 ### Inference

-> From now on, for these steps to work, you need to properly set up AWS SageMaker, such as running `uv sync --extra aws` and filling in the AWS-related environment variables and configs.
+> From now on, for these steps to work, you need to properly set up AWS SageMaker, such as running `poetry install --with aws` and filling in the AWS-related environment variables and configs.

-- [x] Call only the RAG retrieval module: `uv run poe call-rag-retrieval-module`
+- [x] Call only the RAG retrieval module: `poetry run poe call-rag-retrieval-module`

-- [x] Deploy the LLM Twin microservice to SageMaker: `uv run poe deploy-inference-endpoint`
+- [x] Deploy the LLM Twin microservice to SageMaker: `poetry run poe deploy-inference-endpoint`

-- [x] Test the LLM Twin microservice: `uv run poe test-sagemaker-endpoint`
+- [x] Test the LLM Twin microservice: `poetry run poe test-sagemaker-endpoint`

-- [x] Start end-to-end RAG server: `uv run poe run-inference-ml-service`
+- [x] Start end-to-end RAG server: `poetry run poe run-inference-ml-service`

-- [ ] Test RAG server: `uv run poe call-inference-ml-service`
+- [ ] Test RAG server: `poetry run poe call-inference-ml-service`